-Additionally, he serves as the Dean of the School of Theology and Chancellor at Saint James University in Sanford, Florida.
+Additionally, he serves as the Dean of the School of Theology and Chancellor Emeritus at Saint James University in Sanford, Florida.
 He serves as the Deputy Southwest Region Chaplain for the United States Air Force Auxiliary.
 He is a Certified Director of Squadron Leadership Schools and Corporate Leadership Colleges and has served as the Director for the annual Chaplain Corps Staff College.
-He is CISM certified and serves as the Deputy Director of the Texas Critical Stress Management team.
+He is CISM certified and serves as the Deputy Director of the Texas Critical Incident Stress Management team.

 The eldest child of two US Marine Sergeants, he was born with respiratory problems but was not allowed to use these problems as an excuse: both parents compelled him to excel beyond his physical ailments as he was reminded daily, “You are as good as any and better than most”.
 At 11 years of age, he became the youngest Scuba diver certified by the National Association of Underwater Instructors.
 At 12, he was accepted into the Junior Engineering program at General Motors Institute of Technology.
 In 1965, at the age of 13, he designed and built a base 12 computer.
 As a High School Senior, he was the President of the Amateur Radio Operators club, Drum Sargent of the Marching Band and the top rated High School percussionist in the State of Michigan.
 He received his Private Pilot License in 1973 and received certifications as a Water Safety Instructor, Hunter Safety Instructor and Snowmobile Safety Instructor for the State of Michigan.